Home

 This kilt is currently in the possession of the Scottish Tartans Society.

-Some forty years later a State visit to Scotland by King George IV saw the kilt becoming identified with the whole of Scotland, due no doubt to all the pageantry surrounding his visit.
+As some forty years later, a State visit to Scotland by King George IV saw the kilt becoming identified with the whole of Scotland, due no doubt to all the pageantry surrounding his visit.

 Below is a photograph of a portrait of King George IV which shows him resplendent in his kilt.